gregallensworth/L.Control.BoxZoom/README.md

 A Leaflet control to do a box zoom.
 Not everyone knows about holding down Shift, and prefer to have a visible, clickable button to do box zooms.

 # Installation and Example
+For the impatient, copy-and-paste out of the working example, _index.html_

 The _dist/_  folder contains the essentials: a JS file, a CSS file, and a single SVG icon.

 Simply include the JS and CSS as usual: